TheOmnimax/resume-details/docs/resume.md

   <strong>SECURITY ANALYST | SOFTWARE ENGINEER | FULL STACK ENGINEER</strong>
 </p>

-Full-stack engineer and software analyst with 5 years of professional programming experience, 7 years of computer support experience, and 10 years of customer service experience.
+Security analyst and full-stack engineer with 5 years of professional programming experience, 7 years of computer support experience, and 10 years of customer service experience.
 Passionate about cybersecurity with a keen eye for detail and great skill in describing processes.
 Skilled in several programming and scripting languages, and accomplished in both front-end and back-end development, including cloud development.
+Resolute and determined, yet flexible and a strong team-player.
 Quick, efficient, self-starter, independent learner, friendly, always eager to contribute, and always looking for the next challenge.

 ## LINKS